 Late that summer Fred Darbyshire journeyed by canoe far into the northern wilderness to Poorfish (Russell) Lake in company with Tom Beeds.
 Ed Theriau at first remained at the Brush River cabin.
 That winter Ed, who had always liked company, camped with a man named (Frank) Nordstrom and extended traplines from Nordstrom's cabin on the Churchill River southward to Snake Lake and the Brush River country.

 It was certain that the two partners had had a major disagreement, for they halved their outfit, a sure sign of a breach.
 Each took one canoe, two dogs and half of the equipment, traps and food.
 This is the first indication of Fred's tendency to leave Ed behind and strike out on his own.
-And it is the first evidence that the two partners were often in violent disagreement, and had personalities so different from one another that it is amazing that they maintained their working partnership by sharing their combined fur catch for a period of sixteen years.
+It is the first evidence that the two partners were often in violent disagreement, and had personalities so different from one another that it is amazing that they maintained their working partnership by sharing their combined fur catch for sixteen years.

 In accompanying Tom Beeds, Fred dropped out of character.
 Generally, he preferred to work alone, and this is the only recorded occasion when he ever joined forces to trap with any man other than Ed.
 His reasons are obvious: first, to be guided into a reportedly lush, unoccupied trapping territory by an experienced and expert guide; and second, to learn woodcraft and bush know-how from the stocky half-breed.